jdeshaies97008/agenda_builder/README.md

 Readability of the application can be modified in export to .csv with x and y switching to be able to paste into our current platform of GoogleDocs which happens to be names on the left, dates across the top and roles supplied in the grid.

 J.P.
-DeShaes, Senior Software Engineer
+DeShaies, Senior Software Engineer
 Kristin Webb-Tomson, Project Manager